olpeh/olpeh.github.io/_posts/2021-03-16-do-everyone-service-write-good-commit-messages.md

 ### Something That's Obvious Now Is Not Obvious Later

 When working on some features in a codebase, you have quite a lot of implicit context and knowledge in your head.
 This is something that may be obvious while working on it, but later on it probably isn't obvious anymore.
-When coming back to some peace of code after a while, you'll want to see clear and informative commit messages.
+When coming back to some piece of code after a while, you'll want to see clear and informative commit messages.

 ### Commit Messages Can Be Used for Announcements